K

 Data engineers build and maintain pipelines that move and transform data.
 Analysts write SQL to query tables and build dashboards.
 Data scientists run exploratory analysis and train models.
 ML engineers deploy those models.
 Platform teams manage infrastructure and governance.

 Databricks works for all of these roles in the same environment, which is the main reason teams adopt it.
-You are not switching tools when you go from writing a pipeline to running a SQL report to kicking off a model training job.
+You do not switch tools when you go from writing a pipeline to running a SQL report to kicking off a model training job.

 On the company side, Databricks has over 650 customers spending more than $1 million per year on the platform.
-The industries range from financial services and healthcare to retail and media.
+Industries range from financial services and healthcare to retail and media.
 The platform has grown partly because generative AI projects kept failing when the underlying data was a mess.
-Clean, governed, centralized data became a strategic requirement, and Databricks was already positioned to provide it.
+Clean, governed, centralized data became a strategic need, and Databricks was already positioned to provide it.

 How Databricks fits the 2026 data stack